“Yoga is like music: the rhythm of the body, the melody of the mind, and the harmony of the soul create the symphony of life” ~ B.K.S. Iyengar

 Pranayama is the practice of breath control and regulation in yoga, creating a free flow of energy.
 Etymologically, it comes from the Sanskrit root Prana (life energy) and Ayama (to draw out).
 Pranayama is the fourth limb and an essential part of Patanjali’s eight-limb path of yoga as stated in the history of yoga.

-While most modern yoga practices focus on Hatha Yoga and Asanas, the most ancient practices only focussed on pranayama and mediation alone to achieve the ultimate state of awareness.
-So, breathe in and let your worries out!
+While most modern yoga practices focus on Hatha Yoga and Asanas, the most ancient practices only focused on pranayama and mediation alone to achieve the ultimate state of awareness.
+So, breathe in and let your worries out.

 What Your Body Tells You